Geelong Rangers FC

 Geelong Rangers Football Club is an Australian soccer club based in Geelong, Australia.
-The club currently competes in the Victorian State League Division 2 North-West, the regionalized fifth division of the Australian soccer league system.
+The club currently competes in the Victorian State League Division 2 North-West, the fifth division of the Australian soccer league system.

 History

+The club was started in 1955 by Bill Dorris Snr, Bob Barclay and John Barr under the name Geelong Scottish.

+Their first home ground was cleared out of the waste ground and scrub at Hamlyn Park in Hamlyn Heights.

+In early 1960's, the club expanded to two teams, the second team being named Hamlyn Rangers.

+In 1975, the club moved to its current ground at Myers Reserve.

 Geelong Rangers claimed the 2008 Victorian State League Division 3 championship with 43 points, five points clear of second placed Sydenham Park, and were promoted to the Victorian State League Division 2 for the 2009 season.

 Upon the club's relegation from the Victorian State League Division 2 North-West to the Victorian State League Division 3 North-West in 2010, the club appointed former South African footballer Dale Harris as the first-team coach.

 Rangers finished the 2011 season in bottom place of the Victorian State League Division 3 table and were relegated to Victorian Provisional League Division 1 North-West for the 2012 season.

 The club debuted in the FFV State Knockout Cup in the 2012 tournament, where Rangers defeated Warrnambool Wolves in a 5–2 home victory in a second round fixture on 17 March.